Frequently Asked Questions

 What is the CTTL and what does it do?

 The CTTL is the research and professional development arm of St. Andrew’s that trains and provides on-going professional development to 100% of the school’s pre-school through 12th grade faculty in how to read and translate research in the field of Mind, Brain, and Education Science to how they design their classes and work with each student.
-The CTTL disseminates its research and experience to the larger educational community through its internationally recognized publication, Think Differently and Deeply and its on-site and virtual program offerings including its annual Idea in Education Festival and Science of Teaching and School Leadership Academy.
-Since 2011, the CTTL has worked with over 3000 teachers from 250 schools from five different countries and thirty-two states.
+The CTTL disseminates its research and experience to the larger educational community through its internationally recognized publication, Think Differently and Deeply and its on-site and virtual program offerings including its Idea in Education Festival and Science of Teaching and School Leadership Academy.
+Since 2011, the CTTL has presented to, worked with and hosted over 9,000 teachers from 200 schools from six different countries and eighteen states.

 How does the CTTL support the mission of St. Andrew's Episcopal School: “To know and inspire each child in an inclusive community dedicated to exceptional teaching, learning, and service.”?